TamaImoisili/IOT-Project/README.md

 Goal:

 This demo project displays metrics from my personal Raspberry Pi system on a live dashboard.
-It sends this data to supabase using python and supabase's
+It obtains the data from the system in a python script then in this same script it sends that data to supabase.
+This script is designed and set to run as a service so it continuosly post updated data to supabase.

 API usage:

-The frontend requests metrics from `/api/data` on a regular interval and on manual refresh.
-The backend reads from Supabase and returns the latest rows for the dashboard.
+The frontend requests metrics from `/api/data` on a regular interval and on manual refresh from my backend hosted on vercel.
+The backend makes a get request to supabase and sends this data back to the front end to be displayed.

+Frameworks used:
+Frontend: vue.
+Backend: Express.js.

 Local development:
 1) Create `frontend/.env.local` with `VITE_API_URL=http://localhost:5050`